UlftKcy/Paralallax-Website/README.md

 ## Notes

-- You can use HTML,and CSS to complete this project.
+- You can use HTML and CSS to complete this project.

 ## Happy coding!